-We are happy to observe increasingly high interest in our THz imaging technology and products being displayed by many researchers, industrial clients and OEM manufacturers.
-The number of terahertz applications of our technology is steadily growing, which is a clear indication of the growing level of trust in our technology, our company and our products.
+We are happy to observe an increasingly high interest in our THz imaging technology and products displayed by many researchers, industrial clients and OEM manufacturers.
+The number of terahertz applications of our technology is steadily growing, which is a clear indication of the growing level of trust in our technology, company and products.
 Below are the most salient and popular applications for you to consider.

 Security screening of letters, envelopes and small packages